 To one degree or another, the European powers in general thought of war as normal and even desirable.

-In the Social Darwinian sense, it was thought of, by some, as cleansing for society as it got rid of those with weaker genes (although the germ ‘gene’ would not be coined until later).
+In the Social Darwinian sense, it was thought of, by some, as cleansing for society as it got rid of those with weaker genes (although the term ‘gene’ would not be coined until later).